-Prerequisites18 years old, 40 logged dives (60 logged dives upon completion of Divemaster), CPR and First Aid certification within 24 months, PADI Rescue Diver certfication.
+Prerequisites18 years old, 40 logged dives (60 logged dives upon completion of Divemaster), CPR and First Aid certification within 24 months, SDI Rescue Diver certfication.

 What You Learn